Marianna Girlando

 Before the PhD, I completed my Master degree in Logic, Philosophy and History of Science at the University of Florence (Italy).

-Curriculum Vitae - My full curriculum is available here:
+Curriculum Vitae - My full curriculum is available upon request.